KITESURFING HOLIDAYS - HURGHADA

 Click HERE for shops and schools in Hurghada or click on the tab above

-This may be the epicentre of kiteboarding in Egypt, but it's packed with other tourist activities plus wakeboarding and of course the Red Sea has wonderful diving.
-A ferry between Sharm El Sheikh and Hurghada makes an Egyptian road trip (by taxi) a possibility.
+This may be the original epicentre of kiteboarding in Egypt, but it's packed with lots of other tourist activities plus wakeboarding and of course the Red Sea has wonderful diving.
 Head to the Valley of the Kings to see the underground tombs and ancient artwork.
 Trips to Luxor also easily organised.

 Hurghada (HRG) is about a ten minute transfer to town.
 Taxis are fairly cheap and extremely plentiful.